The Ten Commandments, A tour of the Holyland, and the Journey of Moses

 Because of its connection to Moses, Mt.
 Nebo has long been an important place of Christian pilgrimage.
 Excavations led by the Franciscans, who own the site, have uncovered significant remains of the early church and its magnificent Byzantine mosaics.
 A simple modern shelter dedicated to Moses has been built over them.

-Madaba's chief attraction - in the contemporary Greek Orthodox church of St. George - is a wonderfully vivid, 6th-century Byzantine mosaic map showing the entire region from Jordan and Palestine in the north, to Egypt in the south.
+Madaba's chief attraction - in the contemporary Greek Orthodox church of St. George - is a wonderfully vivid, 6th-century Byzantine mosaic map showing the entire region from Jordan and Palestine in the north to Egypt in the south.
 This map includes a fascinating plan of Jerusalem: on the left is the north gate from which two colonnaded streets run south.
-On the straight street through the heart of the city stands the domed Holy Sepulcher.
-Lunch on your own at a local restaurant
+The domed Holy Sepulcher is on the straight street through the city's heart.
+Lunch will be served at HIKAYET SITTI RESTAURANT.

 Late afternoon: we arrive at Petra and proceed to PETRA MOVENPICK HOTEL to spend the next two nights in Petra.
-Overnight.
-BB
+Overnight - BB, L

 PETRA – full-day tours / PETRA MOVENPICK HOTEL

-PETRA – WADI RUM (One night at the TENT) / SUNCITY CAMP
+PETRA – WADI RUM (One night at the MARTIAN TENT)

 AM: Buffet breakfast

-8:00 AM: we will be on our way to Wadi Rum to spend a couple of hours by jeep.
-After our desert safari, we proceed to SUNCITY CAMP to spend the next night in WADI RUM
+8:00 AM: we will go to Wadi Rum by jeep for a few hours.
+After our desert safari, we proceed to PALMERA CAMP to spend the next night in WADI RUM.

 WADI RUM: Offering some of the most extraordinary desert scenery you'll ever see, this area, made famous abroad by the exploits of TE Lawrence ('Lawrence of Arabia') in the early 20th century, has lost none of its allure and forbidding majesty.
 Its myriad moods and dramatic colors dictated by the changing angle of the sun show the timeless rhythm of desert life.
 Wadi Rum is as much to be experienced as it is to be seen.

-WADI RUM / DEAD SEA / MOVENPICK RESORT & SPA HOTEL
+WADI RUM / DEAD SEA / DEAD SEA MARRIOTT HOTEL

 AM: Buffet breakfast at the Camp

 AM: After breakfast, we board our bus and continue our journey to the Dead Sea.
-Arrive at the Dead Sea where we are going to spend the next night at MOVENPICK RESORT & SPA HOTEL.
+Arrive at the Dead Sea, where we will spend the next night at the DEAD SEA MARRIOTT HOTEL.
 The Dead Sea is 400 meters below sea level.
 The Moevenpick Resort & Spa Dead Sea is 55 km from Amman.

-THE DEAD SEA / AMMAN / CAIRO / MOVENPICK LE PASSAGE HOTEL
+THE DEAD SEA / AMMAN / CAIRO / STEINBERGER PYRAMIDS HOTEL

 AM – Buffet breakfast.
 Morning at leisure

-Eve: Arrive in Cairo where you will be met and transferred to Movenpick Le Passage hotel overnight.
-BB, L
+Arrive in Cairo, where you will be met and transferred to Steinberger Pyramids Hotel overnight - BB

 Day 17

-6:15 AM - Departure transfer to Cairo airport for your Egypt Air 9:15 AM flight to New York (JFK).
+Departure transfer to Cairo airport for your flight back home.

 Welcome home with a lifetime of memories from EGYPT, ISRAEL & JORDAN